By Ismail Lagardien

 Children in Wupperthal.
 A generation after my first visit in 1987.
 (Copyright -ilagardien©l’engagé)

 The book will certainly deal with the issue of colouredness, but not directly or on my terms.
 I don’t care much for it, but, as with race (it may be true that there actually is no such thing as race, it does not mean there are not racists in the world) because I don’t believe in colouredness, it does not mean that there are not people who believe themselves or others to be ‘coloured’, and base their social relationships on this given/adopted identity.
 The issue will be carried mainly on the voices of the people I photographed 25 years ago – and whom I will photograph again – and the interviews I will conduct with them over the coming months.
-I should provide a brief introduction to the story…
+Let me turn, back, and provide a brief introduction to the story that I will be working on in the coming months – if my day job is not too demanding.

 When I first came back to South Africa in the winter of 2011, I began to make enquiries…. which resulted in my first visit to Wupperthal on 11 October 2013 – almost exactly 25 years after first visiting the place.
 I have managed to locate two of the young girls I photographed – both are now adults with their own children – spent some time in the village meeting some of the elders, and made a few photographs.